-Sine Winther is recognised as one of Australia’s finest emerging pianists.
-Currently, she is establishing a diverse career in Germany as a soloist, chamber musician, student and tutor.
+Sine Winther is acclaimed as one of Australia’s leading young pianists.
+She is now based in Germany, establishing a career in Germany as a soloist, chamber musician, and tutor.

 Born in a Danish-Chinese family of pianists, Winther began learning from her parents at age 5.
 Performing became a natural part of her upbringing, playing in the family concert series ‘Piano Viva’.
 As a soloist, she enjoys retreating into her own world, and as passionate chamber musician relishes in the musical connection and spontaneous dialogue.
 In whichever genre, Winther strives to create performances which interpret truths in our humanity.

 Throughout her formative years, she has been a concerto soloist with the Tasmanian Symphony Orchestra, Queensland Philharmonia, the Queensland Conservatorium Orchestra and other local orchestras.
 In 2023, she will return to Australia to perform Scriabin’s only Piano Concerto with the Canberra Symphony Orchestra.
 Other notable highlights include performances at the Dartington International Festival, the Stretto International Piano Festival, Resonanz Räume, the Australian Showcase Sydney International Piano Competition, Lev Vlassenko Piano Competition, Melbourne Recital Centre, Queensland Performing Arts, and has won the Queensland Piano Competition and was a finalist in the Australian National Academy of Music Concerto Competition.